zhengjunyao-work/arc24/docs/modeling/Iteration_24_overfit_to_the_train_set.md

 TODO: if we want to overfit to the train set, we have to train for longer, use more model capacity or both.

+We are exploring two new axis in this experiment: increase the model capacity and train for much longer.

 ## Conclusion

 ## Next steps